HDFS | Linagora

 How to install and configure HDFS

-Here are the main steps for deploying an HDFS cluster, frequently followed by teams with professional or community technical support:
+Here are the major steps to deploy an HDFS cluster, frequently followed by teams benefiting from professional or community technical support:

 1. Download the stable Hadoop version that includes HDFS from the official site.